A vastly experienced solicitor Shaun has practised family law for more than 25 years and heads the Family team at Brodies.

 She also served as a member of the Children’s Panel for six years, where she developed a particular interest in child law.
 Clients appreciate her ability to provide practical and clear advice in relation to all child law issues, including residence and contact, adoption and surrogacy.

-Kirsty is a Committee Member of the Family Law Association, and formerly served as the Association’s secretary.
+Kirsty formerly served as the Family Law Association‘s secretary.
 She is involved in promoting legal education and organising family law training.

 Kirsty lectures on various aspects of family law, including the children’s hearings system.